GnuPG

 # Verify tarball w/ sha256sum:

-# (this came from my gpg verified tarball)
+# (this came from the integrity check page and my gpg-verified tarball)

 # Verify tarball w/ an existing version of gpg: